UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Converting-Jupyter-to-Batch/README.md

 # Overview

 Jupyter notebooks are available through our [Open OnDemand web interface](https://ood.hpc.arizona.edu/).
 This is a great, user-friendly tool and works well for many types of analyses.
 However, there may be some cases when it might be advantageous to run jobs in batch instead.
-For example, if a job takes several hours or days to complete, it might be inconvenient to have to keep your computer and browser active for the duration of the run.
+For example, if a job takes several hours or days to complete it might be inconvenient to have to keep your computer and browser active for the duration of the run.

-Batch jobs, on the other hand, are automated by the system and allow you to log out of HPC, close your computer, and walk away without interrupting your work.
+Batch jobs, on the other hand, are automated by the system and allow you to log out, close your computer, and walk away without interrupting your work.
 You can even request email notifications to be sent when your job is complete (do not do this for array jobs!).

 In this example, we'll start with a Jupyter notebook that generates an image.
 To convert this workflow into something that can be run in batch we will:
 1. Edit the notebook to save the image to an output file instead of displaying it.
 2. Log into HPC using a terminal or SSH client.
 3. Start an interactive session.
-4. Convert the notebook to a python script.
+4. Convert the notebook to a Python script.
 5. Write and submit a batch job.

 # Edit the Notebook